Practical 6: Numeric Data

 Managing Your Data

 When starting out it’s common to think in terms of there being one input (the raw data) and one output (the results) to an analysis.
-In practice, you will have many intermediate outputs used as ‘milestones’ in the overall analysis:
+In practice, you typically will have many intermediate outputs used as ‘milestones’ in the overall analysis:

 • You might have a ‘canonical’ data file that has dealt with formatting issues and converted the columns to appropriate data types.